 Apart from the fruit, even mango bark and mango leaves have immense health benefits?
-Read on to find out more information about mango tree’s uses, and its benefits and importance.
+Read on to find out more information about mango tree, uses of mango tree, and its benefits and importance.

 By Arun Sharma • 10 min read

 Come summer and most of us conjure up dreadful images of the sun bearing down on us and making our life miserable.
 But, is summer only about unbearable heat and nothing else?
 Not really, for summer also brings along with it the 'king of fruits' — yes, everyone's favourite and the divinely delicious mango.

-But, while enjoying the goodness of mango, have you ever wondered about the importance of mango tree, useful parts of mango tree and uses of mango tree?
+But, while enjoying the health benefits of mango, have you ever wondered about the importance of mango tree, useful parts of mango tree and uses of mango tree?

 The mango tree is an inseparable part of the Indian culture and customs, and folklore.
 Considered sacred, the Hindus believe the mango tree to be the abode of gods.
 So, they use mango leaves to decorate their home on auspicious occasions and while conducting religious rituals.

-So, how did this tree and its fruit come to occupy such an important place in our lives?
-Let's read on to find out more information about mango tree, the uses of mango tree and useful parts of mango tree.
+So, how did the mango tree and its fruit come to occupy such an important place in our lives?
+Let's read on to find more information about mango tree, the uses of mango tree and useful parts of mango tree.

 The history of the mango tree can be traced back to the bronze age, or almost 4,000 years ago.
 Originally, a native of southern Asia, especially eastern India, the mango tree was introduced to southeast Asian countries by Buddhist monks.
-Later, it was brought to Africa by the Portuguese, from where it spread across the world.
+Later, it was brought to Africa by the Portuguese, from where the mango tree spread across the world.

 The English word 'mango' is an adaption of the Malayalam name for the fruit, which is 'maanga'.
 A member of the Anacardiaceae, or the cashew family, the scientific name of mango is Mangifera indica.